The causes of fatigue and how to resolve it quickly

 3. Get Moving

-A 15 minute walk can give you an energy boost and the benefits increase with more frequent physical activity.
+A 15 minute walk can boost your energy and the benefits increase with more frequent physical activity.

 4. Sleep Well

-Sleeping and waking up at the same time every day can boost alertness, memory and help you gradually wake up more easily.
-Try aromatherapy, music or relaxation techniques if struggling to sleep.
+Sleeping and waking up at the same time every day can boost alertness, memory and help you gradually wake up easier.
+Try aromatherapy, music or relaxation techniques if you find it difficult to sleep.

 5. Rest Well

-Take short naps or rest breaks (30 minutes or less) Too much rest can lower your energy level and make it harder to sleep at night.
+Take short naps or rest breaks (30 minutes or less) Too much rest can lower your energy level and make it difficult to sleep at night.

 6. Reduce Stress

-Stress uses up a lot of energy!
+Stress uses up energy!
 Try deep breathing to improve your energy.

 7. Cut out caffeine

-Best way to do this is to gradually stop having all caffeine drinks over a 3-week period.
+An effective way to do this is to gradually stop drinking all caffeine drinks over a 3-week period.
 Caffeine is found in coffee, tea, cola, energy drinks, some painkillers and herbal remedies.
 Replace coffee with herbal teas and smoothies.

 8. Plan Ahead

-You should prioritize your tasks each day - decide what is important to you and focus your energy on those tasks.
+You should prioritise your tasks each day - decide what is of importance to you and focus your energy on those tasks.
 Take breaks and do tasks slowly, so you do not use up all your energy in one go.